DonatWulf/sra_mapping_script_0.2/README.md

 Script to map multiple SRA files with kallisto.

-edit ProgPath.config to set your own paths
+Edit ProgPath.config to set your own paths:

 fasterq-dump: /usr/bin/fasterq-dump